dhairyas1/Vidya/README.md

-Here's the updated README without the Contributing section and with credit to Shloak Gupta.

----

 # Research Paper Repository

 A platform created for the DPS R.K.
 Puram Hackathon, allowing users to share, categorize, and interact with research papers within a like-minded community.
 Built with Django, this platform enables users to upload, comment on, and discuss research papers.